New Insights on Target Speaker Extraction: Introduction

-In this work, we objectively examine the role of the auxiliary information for \ac{SE}.
-Specifically, the performance of \SEA{} and \SEV{} systems is compared to \ac{SS} following an oracle evaluation protocol.
-To establish a fair comparison, we construct a common framework for all systems that employs the state-of-the-art \ac{DPRNN} architecture as the main learning machine.
-In addition, we investigate replacing the auxiliary information with random noise to assess the contribution of such information in \ac{SE}.
+It is, thus, imperative to validate the effectiveness of the auxiliary information in \ac{SE}.
+Having a clear understanding of the contribution of the auxiliary information in \ac{SE} would not only give us more insights into how such systems function, but it could also allow us to develop robust \ac{SE} systems against unreliable auxiliary information, e.g., noisy enrollment utterances, occluded or temporally misaligned visual features.
+In this work, we objectively examine the role of the auxiliary information in \ac{SE}.
+Specifically, the performance of \SEA{} and \SEV{} systems is compared to \ac{SS} across several datasets.
+To establish a fair comparison, we construct a common framework for all systems that employs the { recently proposed} \ac{DPRNN} architecture \cite{Luo2019a} as the main learning machine. {In addition, we provide insights into the role of the auxiliary information in \ac{SE} by inspecting the behavior of the systems for different and distorted auxiliary information given the same mixture signals.}

 The remainder of the paper is organized as follows.
-Section~\ref{sec: problem_formulation} describes the tasks of \ac{SS} and \ac{SE} as well as the systems used for evaluation.
-In Section~\ref{sec: experimental_design}, the experimental procedure is discussed, and Section~\ref{sec: experimental_results} presents the experimental results.
-Finally, the conclusions are provided in Section~\ref{sec: conclusion}.
+Section~\ref{sec: problem_formulation} describes the tasks of \ac{SS} and \ac{SE} as well as the systems employed in this study.
+In Section~\ref{sec: experimental_design}, the experimental setup is discussed, and Section~\ref{sec: experimental_results} presents the experimental results.
+Finally, the discussion is provided in Section~\ref{sec: discussion}.